Please note that Wellbeing Support Services, including Disability Services, moved to Senate House in January 2019.

 Disability Services are part of Wellbeing Support Services at the University of Warwick.
 We encourage existing students and applicants to declare any disability or learning difference and contact us in advance to discuss their support requirements to enable us to make reasonable adjustments for the duration of their studies.

-Please note that students with mental health difficulties or disabilities are signposted to and supported by the Wellbeing Support team, the Mental Health team and the Counselling Service at the University that are also part of Wellbeing Support Services.
+Please note that students with mental health difficulties or disabilities are signposted to and supported by the Wellbeing Support team and the Counselling team who are also part of Wellbeing Support Services.

 The University of Warwick and Wellbeing Support Services as a whole are committed to equality, diversity and to promoting an inclusive teaching and learning environment for all.